Aaron Hernandez Trial Day 1: Defense opens by slamming Boston PD's 'corruption'

 • Theorizing that if the police didn’t destroy surveillance video from Cure Lounge that might clear Hernandez of the charges, then the nightclub might have done it itself in an effort to hide drug sales taking place on the premises.

-• Declaring the Suffolk County district attorney’s office only cared about this case because they thought it would be good publicity to convict a famous athlete who had already been charged with a separate murder.
+• Declaring the Suffolk County district attorney’s office cared about this case only because it thought it would be good publicity to convict a famous athlete who had already been charged with a separate murder.

 “We have an NFL football player, the cameras are here,” Baez said, motioning to the media assembled in the ninth-floor courtroom here.
 “That’s what this is about.”